What it looks like in our home

 Maybe you are pregnant and are considering elimination communication, but just can't picture what your routine might look like.
 Not to worry!
 I've practiced EC with five babies from birth, and I am going to let you know what to expect.

 This is the first in a three-part series where I’ll share what a typical day of EC in my household looks like...newborn, mobile, and toddler.
 Consider it a peek into our home!
+(In case you missed them, here are the mobile baby and young toddler episodes.)

 You will learn: